Romantic Alentejo Bike Tour

 - Activity Level

-- 8 nights - (6 nights - Luxury hotels / 1 retreats /4 star City Hotel - Lisbon)
+- 8 nights - (6 nights - Luxury Pousada Hotels / 1 night in a 4 star rural retreat / 1 night in a 4 star city hotel in Lisbon)

 - All bedrooms are private en-suite